ismael-miguel/mariogolf/README.md

  - `L`	- Luigi -	Normal program, the input is placed in the stack automatically inverted
  - `P`	- Peach -	Disabled negative numbers (`-1` will be  read `1`), requires implicit importing of the input to the stack when used alone.
  - `B`	- Bowser-	Everything is placed as negative numbers in the stack.
 Using `BP` is the same as `M`
- - `T`	- Toad  -	Randomly mixed all the value in the stack, every command
+ - `T`	- Toad  -	Randomizes the content of the stack
- - `Y`	- Yoshi -	All letters will be interpreted as numbers.
-Adding 2 letters is adding the numbers
+ - `Y`	- Yoshi -	All letters will be interpreted as numbers
  - `K`	- DKong -	Automatically places a quine in the stack. **This clears the stack**

 **The order matters!**<br>